76 Best Things To Do in NYC [updated 2023]

-Remember to bring your visa with you
+Remember to have your visa ready

-Most likely, to enter New York as a tourist you will need to take the ESTA visa.
+Most likely to enter New York as a tourist you will need to bring the ESTA visa.
 You can fill it online and pay the fee also online, which makes the process much easier.
 If you have doubts about how to do it because you have never done it before, you can check my article on how to get the ESTA visa to travel to New York.

 Follow these guides so you don't miss the dates, whenever you go

 - New York in January: don't let the cold weather stop you.
 The year has just begun and it's a great time to finish enjoying the Christmas lights.

 - New York in February: take advantage of the great prices that the off-season has to offer: the best hotels are much cheaper!
 Besides, celebrating Valentine's Day in the Big Apple is an American experience not to be missed.

 - New York in March: welcome spring when the days begin to lengthen, the temperatures become milder and it is a pleasure to walk along the endless avenues of Manhattan.